danielshalom/object-detection/README.md

-* ex1 face recognition with SVM and HOG -
+*  SVM and HOG -

+Personally, I chose to identify face recognition but you can try whatever you want, this machine will recognize everything
  $  Data sets: http://archive.ics.uci.edu/ml/datasets.html

 ****